Delay (audio effect): Artistic uses

 In popular and electronic music, electric guitarists use delay to produce densely overlaid textures of notes with rhythms complementary to the music.
 U2 guitarist the Edge uses delay while he plays arpeggios on electric guitar, thus creating a sustained, synth pad-like background.
 Vocalists and instrumentalists use delay to add a dense or ethereal quality to their singing or playing.
 Extremely long delays of 10 seconds or more are often used to create loops of a whole musical phrase.
 Robert Fripp used two Revox reel-to-reel tape recorders to achieve very long delay times for solo guitar performance.
 He dubbed this technology "Frippertronics", and used it in a number of recordings.

-John Martyn was a pioneer of the echoplex.
+John Martyn was a pioneer of the Echoplex.
 Perhaps the earliest indication of his use can be heard on the songs "Would You Believe Me" and "The Ocean" on the album Stormbringer! released in February 1970.

 Function

 Block diagram of the signal-flow for a typical simple delay-line, tied to an electric guitar.
 Dotted line indicates options component.

 Delay effects add a time delay to an audio signal.
-Blending the delayed audio with the original audio creates an echo-like effect, whereby the original audio is heard followed by the delayed audio.
+Blending the delayed audio with the original audio creates an echo-like effect, whereby the original audio is heard, followed by the delayed audio.
 The delayed signal may be treated separately from the input audio - for example, with an equalizer.

 Most delay effects allow users to set the delay time, or the amount of time between each audio playback.
-The may be synchronized to a BPM, allowing users to set time values as beat divisions.
+They may be synchronized to a BPM, allowing users to set time values as beat divisions.
 Delay is used to create other effects, including reverb, chorus, and flanging.

 Delay effects typically allow users to add and adjust feedback.
 By feeding some of the delayed audio back into the delay mechanism, multiple repeats of the audio are heard.
 At low feedback settings, each repeat fades in volume.
 High levels of feedback can cause the level of the output to rapidly increase, becoming louder and louder; this may be managed using a limiter.